Process Capability Index: How To Calculate CpK?

 Here, the data spread is from 9-5=4 ( So Cp will be good, but the CpK will be low)

-But as you can see that the variation of measurement is too much from 5 to 9.
-So the CpK value will be low and there are high chances that in the future, the process may not meet the specification.
+But as you can see the variation of measurement is too much from 5 to 9.
+So the CpK value will be low and there are high chance that in the future, the process may not meet the specification.

-Now let us considers that the five measurement data are as shown below
+Now let us consider that the five measurement data are as shown below

 MeasurementValue